zaczap/bios201/Workshop4/README.md

 The output have been added to the class WWW folder and can be found at http://web.stanford.edu/class/bios201/workshop4.
 Take some time to explore the output, referring to the HOMER documentation for help with the format.

 :question: What is the the most enriched known motif in the NK peaks?
 In the HSC peaks?

+## Feedback form

+**Before leaving class today, please fill out this [anonymous feedback form](https://goo.gl/forms/qyDvtfPletWNhbpj2) with your feedback on this BIOS201 course**

 ## Finding differential peaks [optional challenge]